-Marketing and selling CBD products can be tricky.
-While the passage of the 2018 Farm Bill liberalized the industry a little bit (CVS and Walgreen's now carry CBD products, for example) it is still difficult to sell CBD products on major online platforms like Amazon or eBay.
-Likewise, social media advertising is virtually nonexistent; paid ads for CBD products risk account suspensions or bans, so all your growth must be driven through organic content that falls under the guidelines of each platform.
+Marketing and selling CBD products is tricky.
+While the passage of the 2018 Farm Bill liberalized the industry a little bit (CVS and Walgreen's now carry CBD products, for example), it is still difficult to sell CBD products on major online platforms like Amazon or eBay.
+Likewise, social media advertising is virtually nonexistent; paid ads for CBD products risk account suspensions or bans.
+All your growth must be driven through organic content that falls under the guidelines of each platform.

 "In today's day and age, if someone is looking to sell a product, the normal avenues are Amazon, eBay, Alibaba or paid ads on social media," Slovik said.
 "In this industry, it's way, way, way different.
 You can't do any of those things."

 To successfully advertise and sell your CBD products, you will have to be creative.
 Establishing your own e-commerce store or carrying your products in a brick-and-mortar location is a must.
 Marketing your product with an organic search strategy and customer loyalty programs is always safer than engaging in paid advertising.
 And, of course, every market is a bit different, so do your research and understand your local and state laws.

 The key to gaining a competitive advantage with staying power in the CBD industry is to develop a high-quality product that will withstand the coming scrutiny of both regulators and educated consumers.
 If you want to differentiate yourself from other CBD businesses, it's key to provide third-party lab testing results to validate the quality of your product, Slovik said.

 "We want to be more transparent by putting QR codes on all our bottles so anyone in the store can use their phone to get lab results right then and there," Slovik said.